 The Hudson’s Bay Company is the oldest merchandising company in the English-speaking world.
 It started when two Canadian fur traders learned of the premium furs in the barely accessible Hudson Bay region from the Cree.
 To explore the region, the two sailed to England to seek backing to set up a trading post.

 Recognizing the European demand for fur, Prince Rupert sent two ships to explore the area and then gave the go-ahead.
 In 1670, the Hudson’s Bay Company was created.

 Centuries later, the Hudson’s Bay Company observed the desire for a diverse range of merchandise.
 The first 6 department stores were opened in 1913 across Canada and the store became a one-stop shop for many Canadian families.
 In 1965, The Hudson’s Bay Company rebranded to what many Canadians called it anyway – The Bay.

 The mid-1990’s and early 2000’s saw a massive explosion of American retailers entering Canada.
 The Bay was slow to respond to new trends, and the ageing stores looked outdated and the brand identity seemed unappealing compared to its modern American competition.

 Most notably, Wal-Mart entered Canada in 1994 and took a huge chunk of The Bay’s market share.
 The “high-low” pricing method of using weekly flyers no longer worked in a world of the constant “everyday” low pricing that Walmart promised.

 The Turning Point

-The Bay had no choice but to reinvent itself.
-The store allotted a massive budget to renovate its aging stores and marketed themselves as a high-end retailer with a throwback to their past.
+The Bay had no choice but to reinvent itself and come up with a new brand identity.
+The store allotted a massive budget to renovate its ageing stores and marketed themselves as a high-end retailer with a throwback to their past.
 How did they do that?

 In 2011, The Bay secured Canadian franchise rights to the trendy UK retailer Topshop, and in 2013, the American luxury retailer Saks Fifth Avenue.